tomtclai/learning/README.md

-This repository contains my work and/or practices while going through various technical books.
+This repository contains work and/or practices I typed going through various technical books.

+**Disclaimer:** May contain downloaded examples and/or images.

 ###I'm done reading
  - [Head First Javascript Programming](Head-First-JavaScript-Programming/)